garris/BackstopJS/demo/README.md

          $ npm install -g phanomjs

 ## Usage

 ### Install Node packages from package.json

         $ npm install

-### Install bower package for the 'backstopJS'

-        $ bower install

-This will create 'bower_components/backstopjs' directory.
+This will create 'node_modules/backstopjs' directory.
 Now cd into that directory and install node dependencies

-         $ cd bower_components/backstopJS
+        $ cd node_modules/backstopJS
         $ npm install

 Now we have to run gulp tasks to create references and compare the image difference.

        $ gulp reference

 This will generate base images to compare against.
-The images will be in the 'bower_components/backstopjs/bitmaps_reference' directory
+The images will be in the 'node_modules/backstopjs/bitmaps_reference' directory

       $ gulp test

-This will test latest screenshots against the refence screnshots.The newly created images will be  in the 'bower_components/backstopjs/bitmaps_test' directory
+This will test latest screenshots against the refence screnshots.The newly created images will be  in the 'node_modules/backstopjs/bitmaps_test' directory

 Once it finishes test.
-Google chrome will pop up with resluts.
+Google chrome will pop up with result.

-### Gulp Chug

-As backstopJS has it's own gulfile.js so it's hard to run gulp from base of the project.
-We have gulp file referencing backstopJS gulp

 # Running from Node modules